80s Makeup Looks: Trends of a Glam Decade

 Today, the rocker eye, an emblematic 80s makeup trend championed by icons like Debbie Harry, is making a striking comeback.
 This edgy look is best achieved with a blendable gel eyeliner, a staple of the era’s makeup kit.

-When applied with finesse, the rocker eye exudes a captivating allure.
+When applied with finesse, 80s rock makeup makes all the difference.
 Accentuating the lower lashes adds depth and intensity.
-For a genuine vintage flair, embrace the raccoon eye effect, a bold statement of the era.
-Opting for a dark lip liner as a finishing touch elevates the drama.
+For a genuine vintage look, embrace the raccoon eye effect.
+Wearing a dark lip liner also heightens the drama.

 Asymmetrical Eye Makeup